keu/docs/software/upgrade-astronomer.md

 If all commands return `yes`, then you have the appropriate Kubernetes permissions.

-## Step 3: Back Up Your Database
+## Step 3: Back up your database

 Before you perform an upgrade, back up your Astronomer database.
 To create a backup, follow the instructions provided by your cloud provider, or ask your organization's database administrator for assistance.

-## Step 4: Check the Status of Your Kubernetes Pods
+## Step 4: Check the status of your Kubernetes Pods

 Then, ensure that all Kubernetes Pods in your Astronomer namespace are healthy by running: